 Results 1–10 of 14 for "Review"X related to "American Psychological Foundation:..."
-Refine Your Search Refine Your Search TopicTherapy (2)Autism (1)Children (1)Sexual abuse (1)Women & men (1)Document TypeReviewXYear2012 (1)2011 (4)Author/ContributorStafford, Mark (2)Ahbel-Rappe, Karin (1)Hartman, Stephen (1)Kalish, Beth (1) 8 more... [+] Knoblauch, Steven (1)Mattson, Mark E. (1)Rebeta, James L. (1)Rothschild, Louis (1)Thurer, Shari (1)Weisbard, Karen (1)Zeavin, Lynne (1)Zelan, Karen (1)Hide details Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)2.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
-Review (January 2011)3.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 4.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
+Refine Your Search Refine Your Search TopicTherapy (2)Autism (1)Children (1)Sexual abuse (1)Sport & exercise (1) 1 more... [+] Women & men (1)Hide detailsDocument TypeReviewXYear2011 (4)Author/ContributorStafford, Mark (2)Ahbel-Rappe, Karin (1)Corn, Andrea S. (1)Hartman, Stephen (1)Kalish, Beth (1) 8 more... [+] Knoblauch, Steven (1)Mattson, Mark E. (1)Rebeta, James L. (1)Rothschild, Louis (1)Thurer, Shari (1)Weisbard, Karen (1)Zeavin, Lynne (1)Zelan, Karen (1)Hide details Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Review 2.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)3.Betrayed As Boys (Book Review)With this book, Gartner establishes himself as one of the loudest, most needed and informed voices within our psychoanalytic community helping us all to learn more about, and develop the personal sensitivity and professional knowledge and skill, to be helpful to male patients betrayed as boys who are more and more approaching our consulting rooms with the hope of getting competent professional help.
+Review (January 2011)4.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This review briefly covers the publication history of Corsini, then tries to assess its future by comparing it to Wikipedia.Review 5.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 6.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
 It is one go at making that landscape more clear.
-A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)5.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This review briefly covers the publication history of Corsini, then tries to assess its future by comparing it to Wikipedia.Review 6.The Dream After A Century: Symposium 2000 on Dreams (Book Review)This book attempts to analyze issues such as what has happened to dream analysis in contemporary clinical work, what has changed and what has remained, and is it still considered the "royal road" to understanding the unconscious mind?Review 7.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 8.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)9.Rereading Freud: Psychoanalysis Through Philosophy (Book Review)Weighing in at ten papers and two hundred and eighteen pages long, the collection manages to cover significant ground.
-Among the varied aspects of subjectivity found herein are images, dreams, narcissism, denial, remembering, race, and social construction.Review 10.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Review"X related to "American Psychological Foundation:..."
+A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)7.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 8.The Dream After A Century: Symposium 2000 on Dreams (Book Review)This book attempts to analyze issues such as what has happened to dream analysis in contemporary clinical work, what has changed and what has remained, and is it still considered the "royal road" to understanding the unconscious mind?Review 9.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 10.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
+Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Review"X related to "American Psychological Foundation:..."